 - A. All wells drilled prior to the effective date of these Rules, shall be drilled in accordance with state law in effect, if any, on the date such drilling commenced. - B. All new wells must comply with the spacing and location requirements set forth under the Texas Water Well Drillers and Pump Installers Administration Rules, Title 16, Part 4, Chapter 76, Texas Administrative Code, unless a written variance is granted by the Texas Department of Licensing and Regulation and a copy of the variance is forwarded to the District by the applicant or registrant. - C. After authorization to drill a well has been granted under a registration or a permit, the well, if drilled, must be drilled within ten (10) yards (30 feet) of the location specified in the permit, and not elsewhere.
-If the well should be commenced or drilled at a different location, the drilling or operation of such well may be enjoined by the Board pursuant to Chapter 36, Texas Water Code, and these Rules. - D. In addition to the requirements of 5.1(B), spacing of nonexempt wells capable of producing over 7,000,000 gallons annually may be required to prevent interference between wells and impacts to neighboring wells and shall be determined based on a hydrogeological report submitted with the application for the well.
-The Board may, among other things, require wells to be spaced a certain distance from property lines or adjoining wells.
+If the well should be commenced or drilled at a different location, the drilling or operation of such well may be enjoined by the Board pursuant to Chapter 36, Texas Water Code, and these Rules. - D. In addition to the requirements of Rule 5.1B and C, spacing of nonexempt wells may be required to prevent interference between wells and impacts to neighboring wells and to prevent measurable subsidence and shall be determined based on a hydrogeological reports required under Rule 8.5F.The Board may, among other things, require wells to be spaced a certain distance from property lines or adjoining wells.